ZebGirouard/fundamentals/02_unit/developer-tools-assignment.md

 <br>
 `git clone https://your/clone/url` (substituting the clone URL you copied above)
 <br>
-  This will copy your forked repo from GitHub to your computer, so that you can work on it locally.
+  This will copy your new repo from GitHub to your computer, so that you can work on it locally.

 7. If you have followed these directions correctly, now, you should have a repository in your `fundamentals` folder called `wdi-fundamentals-memorygame`.
-Right now, the repository is just an empty directory– but cloning is an important skill to learn, and we'll be adding files soon.
+Right now, the repository only has a README – but cloning is an important skill to learn, and we'll be adding files soon.

 ---